gopinathsjsu/team-project-team-15/README.md

  - Sourya Jammula

 ## Contributions:
-- The entire Frontend has been equally divided and done by "   " and " "
+- The entire Frontend has been equally divided and done by "Sourya" and "Lalitha "
-- The entire Backend has been equally divided and done by " " and " "
+- The entire Backend has been equally divided and done by "Vamsi " and "sourya "
 - The architecture of the project and database design has been discussed with the entire team and finalized.
+- Scrum leadership is done by "Abhighna"
-- Other than that, diagrams has been done by " " and " "
+- Other than that, Design diagrams has been done by "Abhighna"
-- Entire Documentation has been done by " " and " "
+- Entire Documentation has been done by "Abhighna"
-- Cloud deployment has been done by " " and " "
+- Cloud deployment has been done by "Abhighna"
-- UI wireframes has been taken care by " " and " "
+- UI wireframes has been taken care by "Abhighna"

 ## Scrum Task Board